 Tatasham: Three holes for a total of 1,664.64m were drilled between the fourth quarter of 2022 and the first quarter of 2023.
-The Tatasham target was considered only a porphyry target before the initial drilling.
+The Tatasham target was considered only a porphyry target before initial drilling was completed.
 Nevertheless, the discovery of a breccia including clast of sinters and a sinter boulder 1,300m further to the south, led us to reclassify the area as having both epithermal and porphyry targets.